mbuda/benkyou-helper/README.md

 ###About application.

 This app was created for Web Technology classes.
-It may help with learning Japanese language.
+It may help with learning Japanese language through mnemonics.
+The idea is to share your visual association to particular kanji to help others remember them.